mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Arrange Act Assert -
 A mental model for how to think about writing automated tests

+**ALB:**
+Application Load Balancer -
+A reverse proxy service layer positioned between users and your Django application to allow for horizontal scaling

 **API:**
 Application Programming Interface -
 The method which an application implements to allow other users or systems to interact with the app

+**APM:**
+Application Performance Monitoring -
+A type of third party vendor that can monitor your application and record information about the performance characteristics of the site

 **Authn:**
 Authentication -